“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 - Choosing Change #8: Schemas, Defenses, Distortions and Resolution (Part 3 of 3)

-As you begin to read Choosing Change #10 please know that you’re in the home stretch with only two more posts to go in the Choosing Change series!
+As you begin to read Choosing Change #10 please know that you’re in the home stretch with only a few more posts to go in the Choosing Change series!

 It’s been my hope that as a result of saturating yourself with these suggestions about change, you’ve been able to create, achieve and experience some positive and constructive outcomes for yourself and for your relationships as you’ve applied the material from the previous nine Choosing Change posts.

 By now you’ve realized that creating healthy change for yourself is difficult but not impossible, and is a necessity if you’d like to improve the overall quality of your life, given the specific areas that we’ve looked at in the previous posts.
-Now, let me share with you what we’ll cover in these last three posts as we close out this series.
+Now, let me share with you what we’ll cover in the remaining posts as we close out this series.

 In addition to this, we’ll take a look at the “I – V – E” part of the “A-C-T-I-V-E” model to focus on “foundational” characteristics, values, virtues, disciplines and behaviors, which I envision to be the sturdy and quality “building materials” that you’ll incorporate into your life on a daily basis.
 Incorporating and practicing these behaviors and principles into your life positions you to build a quality home that is permeated and supported by life-giving behavior, of which you’ll be pleased with in the end.